 Look at the massive social media audience reach of the top fashion bloggers that Chloé relied on for running the campaign.

 Pat Flynn is a prolific internet marketing and make-money-online blogger.
-He has 135,000+ email subscribers and earned over $175,000 in January.
+He has 135,000+ email subscribers and earns six figures per month.

 So, he must have created his own products to earn such massive numbers, right?

 He mostly relies on affiliate marketing.
 Look at the affiliate income he generated from recommending courses and tools from the likes of Ramit Sethi and Derek Halpern.